 When Utena is being an ordinary girl, her hair reaches halfway down her back.
 When she is being a prince, her hair reaches to the small of her back.

 When Utena is being a princess, or sees herself as a princess, her hair reaches to her butt.
-Her hair is princess length in episode 12 when she has become girlish (most of the time).
+After looking toward the castle in the sky in episode 9, her hair is at first ordinary girl length.
+When Touga grabs her, it is princess length; when she frees herself, it shortens to prince length.
+In a reversal, in episode 12 when Utena is trying to be an ordinary girl, most of the time her hair is prince length—she misunderstands herself.
+It returns to ordinary girl length when she kisses Wakaba on the forehead.
 In the Second Seduction, after Akio tells her she is like a princess (see the brief discussion there), her hair shifts abruptly from ordinary-girl length to princess length.
 In the Final Showdown after Akio draws her sword, she is a princess in a crown and princess dress and her hair is princess length.

 Anthy and Utena are not the only ones.
 For example, Touga’s hair is longer when he tries to be a prince to Utena.
 He plays the role, but Utena is not always convinced.